How to Start a Wireframe Project

 Here's the full video, which uses the other sites for inspiration very early on:

-The most common mistake people make with wireframes is rushing through them.
-Too often they are treated as a checklist item in the design process workflow, resulting in a quick visualization of what the feature "should" look like based on customer feedback, for example.
+Too often wireframes are treated as a checklist item in the design process, resulting in a quick visualization of what a feature "should" look like, based on customer feedback, for example.
 Then that design is rushed through to a high-fidelity comp, which becomes the blueprint for implementation by developers.

 What happens next is usually negative customer feedback because the design doesn't actually solve a real problem for most users (or perhaps introduces new problems).
-This leads to weeks or months of development effort to make it better, which could have been prevented with a more intentional wireframing effort.
+This leads to weeks or months of development effort to make it better, which could have been prevented by taking a more intentional approach to wireframing.

-So, start your wireframes the right way by taking the time to reflect on and record who you're designing for, what their goals are, and how they can best accomplish those goals using your tool.
-It's mostly downhill from there.
+Including time for experimentation and divergent thinking shouldn't be perfunctory.
+Start your wireframes the right way by making time to reflect on and record who you're designing for, what their goals are, and how they can best accomplish those goals using your tool.